 2. Macro Definition

-• #define SIZE 5 defines the size of the arrays, making it easy to modify the array size.
+#define SIZE 5defines the size of the arrays, making it easy to modify the array size.

 3. Main Function

-• Two static input arrays, x and y, are initialized
+- Two static input arrays,

-• A pointer z is declared to store the address of the dynamically allocated output array returned by the myAddition function.
+zis declared to store the address of the dynamically allocated output array returned by themyAdditionfunction. - The program prints a table displaying elements of the two input arrays (

-• The free(z) function is called to release the memory allocated on the heap.
+free(z)function is called to release the memory allocated on the heap.

 4. Dynamic Memory Allocation

-• The function computes the sum of corresponding elements of the input arrays and stores the results in the dynamically allocated array.
+myAdditionfunction allocates memory for an array of integers usingmalloc().
+The size of the memory is calculated assizeof(int) * SIZE. - The function computes the sum of corresponding elements of the input arrays and stores the results in the dynamically allocated array.

-• It returns a pointer to the allocated memory.
+- It returns a pointer to the allocated memory.

 5. Output